moothes/SALOD/README.md

  We only report max-F score here.
 You can [download] the trained models or official maps to get more results.

- Src indicates results from the saliency maps that provided by author or generated their official code, while ss and ms mean single-scale and multi-scale training strategies respectively.
+ Src indicates results from the saliency maps that provided by author or generated from source code, while ss and ms mean single-scale and multi-scale training strategies respectively.

  **Notice: please contact us if you get better results.**